-The two shelfal wells do not provide a complete stratigraphic column of the basin and do not tie to the new 3D survey (fig. 1).
+The two shelfal wells do not provide a complete stratigraphic column of the basin and do not tie to the new 3D survey (fig. 2).
 Sequences are missing because of wrenching, shelf uplift and sediment bypass on the inner shelf.
-However, the stratigraphy of the deepwater Sierra Leone can be described by analogy with the Cote d'Ivoire offshore basin where a geological model is available.
-A generalised geo-seismic section of the Sierra Leone margin is presented in figure 2.
-Figure 3 shows a seismic section from the new 3D survey.
+However, the stratigraphy of the deep water Sierra Leone can be described by analogy with the Cote d'Ivoire offshore basin where a geological model is available.
+A stratigraphic chart and a geo-seismic section of the Sierra Leone margin are presented in figures 3 and 4.
+Figure 5 shows a seismic section from the new 3D survey.